-Decision: In AC 2020-2021 the target was met.
-Based on analysis of the AC 2020-2021 results the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-The graduate music faculty will include reflection and discussion in these courses.
-Music graduate faculty will also implement more online webinars, panel discussions, and presentations, as well as discuss bringing in more guest speakers to discuss first-hand knowledge and understanding of current issues and trends in the music/music education field.
-Graduate faculty will build on the students' learning success by remaining current in their field, offering individualized guidance and small class sizes, and maintaining high standards and expectations.
+Based on analysis of the AC 2020-2021 results the faculty made the following changes in AC 2021-2022 to drive the cycle of improvement.
+The graduate music faculty included more frequent and further reflection and discussion in these courses.
+Music graduate faculty also implemented more online webinars, panel discussions, and presentations, as well as bringing in more guest speakers to discuss first-hand knowledge and understanding of current issues and trends in the music/music education field.
+In addition, graduate faculty built on the students' learning success by remaining current in their field, offering individualized guidance and small class sizes, and maintaining high standards and expectations.